1. What is Making Tax Digital?

 | 6 April 2027 | Landlords & self-employed | Gross income over £30,000 |

-| 6 April 2028 | Landlords & self-employed | Gross income over £20,000 (subject to legislation) |
+| 6 April 2028 | Landlords & self-employed | Gross income over £20,000 (still needs parliamentary approval) |

 3. The quarterly deadlines